 They sprouted and grew in the pots.
 They didn't grow fast, but they did grow and are picking up more now that spring is here with longer days and stronger light.
 I had no problems with them indoors in the winter at all!
 No bugs, no rot, nothing.
 I kept them on the dry side and, like I said, rather cold.
 I'm very pleased with the result!

 I will be "storing" my small dahlias and little pieces like this through the winter from now on!

 I love my 'Keri Blue' dahlia!
 Last fall I added a red one with yellow centers and tips and also a dark, rich purple dahlia with white tips.
 I am looking forward to getting huge blooms from them this year!

 They make great cut flowers!

-Posted by Providence Acres Farm at 10:52 AM
+Posted by Sheryl at Providence Acres at 10:52 AM